cr0hn/ja-shortener/helm/charts/ja-shortener/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/cr0hn/ja-shortener/blob/main/LICENSE) file for details.
+This project is licensed under the Functionary Source License (FSL) - see the [LICENSE](https://github.com/cr0hn/ja-shortener/blob/main/LICENSE) file for details.